spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 <br />

-To enable OIDC manually for EKS clusters, follow these steps:
+To configure OIDC for EKS clusters, follow these steps:

 <br />